guylamar2006/SteamNix/README.md

 # ❄️ SteamOS NixOS Edition ❄️
 Nix Flake for creating a SteamOS like experience on NixOS.
 Clean quiet boot like on SteamDeck.
 Two second shutdown time.
 Meant for those who primarily use SSH, but would like a SteamOS experience for games.
+For example, you own a MacBook Pro and don't care to use linux desktop software.

 # Requirements
 * PC with NixOS installed and BTRFS filesystem.